Purchasing Environmentally Preferable Products for Healthy Schools

 State and Local Entities

-- Product Review Database, maintained by the Los Angeles (California) Unified School District, offers a searchable database of over 6,000 products evaluated by the district's Office of Environmental Health and Safety to determine their suitability for use in and around Los Angeles schools.
+- California - Chemical Product Evaluation Program, maintained by the Los Angeles (California) Unified School District, offers a searchable database of over 6,000 products evaluated by the district's Office of Environmental Health and Safety to determine their suitability for use in and around Los Angeles schools.

-- New York's Green Cleaning Program, operated by the New York State Office of General Services, presents best practices and a list of approved green cleaning products.
+- New York - Green Cleaning Program, operated by the New York State Office of General Services, presents best practices and a list of approved green cleaning products.
 A toolkit also describes five steps to a green cleaning program and offers online training courses and customizable documents and templates.